 ECO4

-Managed by Ofgem, the UK Government’s Energy Company Obligation (ECO) scheme focuses on improving the country’s most energy-poor homes — particularly low-income and vulnerable households.
-With this grant, the larger energy suppliers must provide energy-efficiency measures to UK homes.
-As well as solar panels, the ECO4 grant covers other energy-efficient improvements, such as insulation, heating systems and double glazing.
+Ofgem manages the UK Government’s Energy Company Obligation (ECO) scheme, which focuses on improving the country’s most energy-poor homes, particularly low-income and vulnerable households.
+This grant requires bigger energy suppliers to provide UK homes with energy-efficiency measures.
+The ECO4 grant covers solar panels and other energy-efficient improvements such as heating systems, insulation and double glazing.

-An extension of the ECO4 grant, Local Authority Flexible Eligibility (LA Flex) enables local authorities to provide funding to low-income and vulnerable households who don’t receive income-related benefits but require energy-efficiency improvements.
+Local Authority Flexible Eligibility (LA Flex) is an extension of the ECO4 grant.
+It enables local authorities to fund low-income and vulnerable households who require energy efficiency improvements but don’t receive income-related benefits.

 What does the grant cover?